silicon-heaven/pyshv/docs/broker.rst

   ``roles.`` and the rest of the section name is name of the role.
 The allowed options are:

+  :access: Access level granted to the user with this role.
+Note that access
+    level of the first role that has at least one matching rule is used.
+The ordering of the roles can be used to specify complex access rules.
-  :rules: Space separated list of rules that this role assigns to the user.
+  :rules: Space separated list of rules that are checked to find out if this
+    role applies.
   :roles: Space separated list of other roles.
 This allows combination of the
     roles and thus higher versatility in the way roles are structured.
-All rules from these roles are recursively considered to be part of the role specifying this option.
+All rules from these roles are considered to be part of the role specifying this option but checked after all top level ones were checked (BFS algorithm).

 :rules.:
-  Rules specify level of access for some specific method and path.
-These rules are assigned recursively to the path and the highest level always applies and thus you can't lower the access level if you grant higher one to the upper path.
-The allowed options are:
+  Rules provide simple matching of path and methods and are used to determine if role applies to some specific SHV RPC request.

   :path: Path in the SHV node tree that this rules applies to and its children.
     The default is empty path and that is top level node.
-  :method: Method name this rule applies to.
-There is no wild matching, the
+  :methods: Space separated list if names this rule applies to.
+There is no wild
-    method name has to match exactly.
-The only exception is empty method name that matches any method.
-The default is empty method and this if you do not specify this option the rules applies to all methods.
+    matching, the method name has to match exactly.
+Empty list is considered to match all methods.
+The default is empty list and thus if you do not specify this option the rules applies to all methods on matching path.
-  :level: Highest access level granted to the user having this rule in its
-    roles.
-Note that we always use highest level from any rule that matches.
-We do not look for most exact rule.

 The complete configuration example used in pySHV tests: